Let’s start at the very beginning…

 In response to the rise of far-right political parties in the UK, we collaborated with iconic Broadway writers Lynn Ahrens and Stephen Flaherty to present the European premiere of Dessa Rose at Trafalgar Studios (now Trafalgar Theatre).
 With a stellar cast including Cynthia Erivo, Cassidy Janson, Jon Robyns, and Miquel Brown, this production received universal critical acclaim and remains a highlight of our history.

-HIV, AIDS and The Trenches
+2015: HIV, AIDS & The Trenches

 We returned to Trafalgar Studios with As Is, featuring a living memorial wall and rapid HIV testing—the first West End production to offer such a service.
 This initiative, along with post-show events, explored HIV, AIDS, and their ongoing impact on the LGBTQIA+ community.
 The entire cast attended a protest in Trafalgar Square alongside director, Andrew Keates who spoke out in response to Nigel Farage’s comments about ‘migrants’ bringing HIV into our country.
 As Is starred David Poynor, Stevie Webb, Dino Fetscher, Jane Lowe, Giles Cooper, Natalie Burt, Bevan Celeste with a new set design by Tim McQuillen Wright.